Tuesday, September 24, 2013

 Facts

 Kevin was voted the Daily Mail's Villain of the Year in 1965 for his role in The Daleks' Master Plan.
-In 1985 Kevin's very premature death was announced in a Doctor Who fanzine, but he made an appearance at a 1987 convention to prove he was still alive and kicking!
+His wife was actor Rosalie Westwater.
+In 1985, Kevin's very premature death was announced in a Doctor Who fanzine, but he made an appearance at a 1987 convention to prove he was still alive and kicking!
+He eventually passed away on his 87th birthday.

 Career highlights